chiahsing-loh/Secure-Network-Devices/README.md

 To implement network security on this topology, we shall implement passwords for the network devices to prevent unauthorized users from accessing this network.

-We will use the following commands to assign the password 'apple' to switch0 in privileged EXEC mode:
+We will use the following commands to assign the password 'apple' to switch0 in privileged EXEC mode as shown in Figure 2.
 </br></br>
 Figure 2: Setting a password for Switch0
 ![Figure 2](https://github.com/chiahsing-loh/Secure-Network-Devices/blob/main/images/Figure%202%20Setting%20a%20password%20for%20Switch0.png)